Duarte, California

-Duarte (/ˈdwɑrti, duˈɑrteɪ/) is a city in Los Angeles County, California, United States.
+Duarte (/ˈdwɑrti, duˈɑrteɪ/) is a city in the San Gabriel Valley of Los Angeles County, California, United States.
 As of the 2020 census, the city population was 21,727.
 Duarte is located on historic U.S. Route 66, which today follows Huntington Drive through the middle of the city.
 It is bounded to the north by the San Gabriel Mountains, to the north and west by the cities of Bradbury and Monrovia, to the south by the city of Irwindale, and to the east by the cities of Irwindale and Azusa.
-The town is named after Andrés Avelino Duarte, a California ranchero (rancher) who founded the community on his land grant, Rancho Azusa de Duarte.
+The town is named after Andrés Avelino Duarte, a Californio ranchero (rancher) who founded the community on his land grant, Rancho Azusa de Duarte.

 History

-Andrés Avelino Duarte statue, honoring the Californio ranchero and namesake of the city.
+Statue of Andrés Avelino Duarte, Californio ranchero and namesake of the city of Duarte.

 Around 500 B.C., a band of Shoshonean-speaking Indians established settlements in what is now the San Gabriel Valley.
 These Native Americans were dubbed the Gabrieliño Indians (after San Gabriel, the local mission) by early Spanish colonial explorers, but now generally prefer to be called the Tongva.
 Since the San Gabriel Valley area was home to large numbers of oak trees such as coast live oak and interior live oak, a staple of the Tongva diet was an acorn meal made by boiling acorn flour.